Hybrid working: employer guidance

 Lower sickness absences

-Staff are more likely to feel happier and more energised working from home and therefore less chance of their immune system is negatively impacted by burnout.
+Staff are more likely to feel happier and more energised working from home and therefore less chance of their immune system being negatively impacted by burnout.
 Also, the fact that employees are working in isolation there is less chance of infections spreading as would be the case within an office environment.

 Disadvantages of employees working from home